zerdmann/xmas-playlist/worklog.md

 #Step 1
 ##Tools
 	✅ Pull from Spotify
-	Match filenames to filepath
+	✅ Match filenames to filepath
-	Pull from sheet to JSON

 #Step 2
-	Aqcuire missing files
+	✅ Aqcuire missing files
+	Rename locally for zip
 	Hash files and push to s3

-	Update sheet with hash
+Server/Not
+Client side request file from s3
+Load quotes/playlist data in bundle